ClojureBridge/tones/curriculum/01-piano-chords.md

       (at (+ start (* i step)) (piano (note (nth notes i)))))))
 ```

-The function, `middle-melody`, takes start time so that the successive
+The function, `middle-melody`, takes a start time so that the successive
 repetition can start after a certain delay.
 She chose [`dotimes`](http://clojuredocs.org/clojure.core/dotimes)
 function among a couple of other choices to looping the `at`